 February: American Heart Month

-For American Heart Month 2017, Million Hearts® is calling on younger Americans to engage their parents and loved ones in crucial conversations about heart disease prevention.
+National trends show heart disease death rates are declining more slowly than they have in the past, especially among adults ages 35 to 64.
+For American Heart Month 2018, Million Hearts® is calling on younger Americans to take control of their heart health and reduce heart disease risk.
 Learn how you can get involved.

 May: National Stroke Awareness Month and National High Blood Pressure Education Month

 In May, Million Hearts®highlights the need for increased awareness about stroke and ways to lower risk, as well as the importance of blood pressure control.

 October: October 29 is World Stroke Day

 On October 29, Million Hearts® will be sharing resources, graphics, and social media messages to help raise awareness about the importance of preventing stroke.

 November: November 16 is the Great American Smokeout

 Throughout November and beyond, Million Hearts® will share tobacco cessation resources and social media messages to empower people to quit tobacco.